swiftlang/swift/docs/StdlibRationales.rst

 result is immediately consumed by for-in, so we don't want to allocate memory for it.

+Note that neither of the two ``sorted()`` methods (neither one that accepts a custom comparator closure, nor one that uses the ``Comparable`` conformace) can't be lazy, becasue the lazy version would be less efficient than the eager one.

 A different design that was rejected is to preserve consistency with other strict functions by making these methods strict, but then client code needs to call an API with a different name, say ``lazyEnumerate()`` to opt into